HSR of the year

 Application form

-Every year, the ANMF (Vic Branch) awards $1000 to a Hannah Sellers Job Rep of the Year.
+Every year, the ANMF (Vic Branch) awards $1500 to a Hannah Sellers Job Rep of the Year.

 This award is for Job Reps in Victoria who demonstrate outstanding commitment to the ANMF and to ANMF members in their workplace.

-Achievements may comprise recruitment, dispute resolution or any other exceptional initiative that improves their colleagues' wages, employment conditions or ability to provide high quality care.
+Members are encouraged to nominate their Job Rep whose achievements may comprise recruitment, dispute resolution or any other exceptional initiative that improves their colleagues' wages, employment conditions or ability to provide high quality care.

 The Vi Elliott Occupational Health Nurses Trust provides an annual grant up to the value of $3000 to assist the professional and career development of a nurse or midwife employed in Victoria.